itisameerkhan/nodejs-learning/022. Middleware/README.md

 app.use(express.static('public'));
 ```

-which takes `public` folder and anything inside it, send as response to the client, and we can access them
+which takes `public` folder and anything inside it, send as response to the client, and we can access them.